poshjosh/chinomsoikwuagwu.com/2020/03/04/AWS_Virtual-Private-Cloud-VPC.md

 <br/>
 Non Default VPC.
 Source: _docs.aws.amazon.com_

-On the otherhand, to allow an instance in your VPC to initiate outbound connections to the internet but prevent unsolicited inbound connections from the internet, you can use a network address translation (NAT) device for IPv4 traffic.
+On the other hand, to allow an instance in your VPC to initiate outbound connections to the internet but prevent unsolicited inbound connections from the internet, you can use a network address translation (NAT) device for IPv4 traffic.
 NAT maps multiple private IPv4 addresses to a single public IPv4 address.
 A NAT device has an Elastic IP address and is